The Little Mermaid Statue & Story – Hans Christian Andersen

 5. Hans Christian Andersen in Copenhagen

-Today, The Little Mermaid has become an iconic top tourist attraction, as well as a popular landmark in Copenhagen… So why was the statue originally conceived and what is the true story behind?
+Today, The Little Mermaid has become an iconic top tourist attraction and an attractive landmark in Copenhagen.
+So, why was the statue conceived, and what is the true story behind it?

 The brewer Carl Jacobsen became deeply fascinated by a ballet performance in 1909 at The Royal Theatre, namely the ballet about the delightful little mermaid.
 Subsequently, he asked the female ballet dancer in the lead role, Ellen Price, if she would model for the statue.
 Unfortunately, the ballerina declined to be a nude model.

-Instead it was the sculptor Edvard Eriksen who sculpted The Little Mermaid in Copenhagen.
-He was commissioned by Carl Jacobsen to undertake the task, used his own wife, Eline Eriksen, as the willing model who posed for the The Little Mermaid sculpture.
+Instead, the sculptor Edvard Eriksen sculpted The Little Mermaid in Copenhagen.
+He was commissioned by Carl Jacobsen for the project and used his wife, Eline Eriksen, as the willing model who posed for the The Little Mermaid sculpture.

-Although seemingly small, her size in fact exceeds the size of a normal person by about 25%.
-Surprisingly, it is the context in Copenhagen Harbour with its impressive natural elements which creates an optical illusion and makes the statue look much smaller than it in fact is.
+Although seemingly small, her size exceeds the size of an average person by about 25%.
+Surprisingly, the context in Copenhagen Harbour, with its impressive natural elements, creates an optical illusion and makes the statue look much smaller.

 Take a tour: Tivoli Gardens and Unlimited Rides Combo Ticket

-Only smaller sculptures were by Edvard Eriksen allowed to be created around the world as copies of the original Little Mermaid statue, such that Copenhagen unambiguously would hold the most impressive and authentic statue.
+Edvard Eriksen only allowed the creation of smaller sculptures around the world as copies of the original Little Mermaid statue, such that Copenhagen unambiguously would hold the most impressive and authentic statue.

-Numerous times has the statue been exposed to vandalism.
-At several occasions has she had her head or an arm removed, and The Little Mermaid has also been subject to acts involving paint.
-Anyway, every time she has had the missing parts replaced and been restored back to the original state.
+The statue has numerous times been exposed to vandalism.
+On several occasions, she has had her head, or an arm, removed, and The Little Mermaid has also been subject to acts involving paint.
+Yet each time, she has had the missing parts replaced and has been restored to her original state.

 The tale of Danish origin, the original Little Mermaid story, is about an adorable young mermaid, out of a family of six motherless mermaid sisters, who live with their father, the sea king, and their grandmother in an underwater world of mermaids and mermen.
-At the age of fifteen her grandmother lets her swim to the surface to observe life above the sea.
-The Little Mermaid then discovers a prince inside a royal sailing ship who is the precise same prince that she keeps a statue of in her underwater garden made of various parts of wrecked ships.
+At fifteen, her grandmother lets her swim to the surface to observe life above the sea.
+The Little Mermaid then discovers a prince inside a royal sailing ship who is the precise same prince whom she keeps a statue of in her underwater garden made of various parts of shipwrecks.
 Seemingly, they celebrate his birthday on board the ship.

-However, shortly after the ship with the prince sinks in a disastrous storm, where only the prince survives, thanks to the mermaid.
-She is aware that he as a human cannot live underwater and takes him to a nearby temple.
-Anyway, before her identity is revealed, she flees, and instead a young woman happens to be at the prince’s side when he regains consciousness.
+However, shortly after, the ship with the prince sinks in a disastrous storm, where only the prince survives, thanks to the mermaid.
+She is aware that he, as a human, cannot live underwater and takes him to a nearby temple.
+However, before he reveals her identity, she flees, and instead, a young woman happens to be at the prince’s side when he regains consciousness.
 He then believes that it was this woman who rescued him.

-A sea witch now appears with a potion that can transform The Little Mermaid’s tail into proper legs, such that she can walk on land and get acquainted with the handsome prince, whom she is now deeply attracted to.
-The disadvantage or price is that she will have to give up her beautiful voice and no longer will be able to sing, and her feet will hurt every time she takes a step.
-Moreover, in order to become ‘human’ and make her soul mortal, she will need to make the prince fall in love with her and marry her.
+A sea witch now appears with a potion that can transform The Little Mermaid’s tail into proper legs.
+She can now walk on land and get acquainted with the handsome prince, to whom she is deeply attracted.
+The disadvantage or price is that she will have to give up her beautiful voice and no longer be able to sing, and her feet will hurt every time she takes a step.
+Moreover, to become ‘human’ and make her soul mortal, she will have to make the prince fall in love and marry her.
 If not, she will die.

-The Little Mermaid now realises that she will die since she has failed to gain his love.
+The Little Mermaid now realises she will die since she has failed to gain his love.
 Her mermaid sisters now bring her a magical dagger they have received from the sea witch in exchange for their hair.
-Their poor sister is now supposed to plunge it into the prince’s heart, such that his blood will fall onto her feet and merge together into a fish tail.
+Their poor sister is now supposed to plunge it into the prince’s heart to get his blood to fall onto her feet and merge into a fishtail.
 She will then be able to return to the underwater world again.

 Although tempting, the little mermaid cannot kill the prince and destroy the marriage between the prince and the princess.
-Determined, she throws the dagger into the sea, and immediately she dissolves into foam and becomes a daughter of the air.
-Miraculously, she is now told that she has the chance to gain an eternal soul by providing cooling breezes to the hot winds around the globe for three centuries.
-She may even shorten the period if she finds children who bring credit to their parents, whereas she will extend it if the children bring shame on them instead.
+Determined, she throws the dagger into the sea, immediately dissolves into foam and becomes a daughter of the air.
+Miraculously, she now has the chance to gain an eternal soul by providing cooling breezes to the hot global winds for three centuries.
+She may even shorten the period if she finds children who bring credit to their parents, whereas she will extend it if the children disgrace them instead.

 Hans Christian Andersen ends the contemplative story of The Little Mermaid here – leaving it for the reader’s interpretation.

-In the film the famous story about the underwater mermaid is animated.
-A mermaid princess Ariel fantasises about getting a human body and falls in love with the prince Eric.
-Through magic a sea witch makes her dream come true.
+In the film, the famous story about the underwater mermaid comes alive.
+A mermaid princess Ariel fantasises about getting a human body and falls in love with the prince, Eric.
+Through a magic sea witch, her dream comes true.
 The film was written and directed by Ron Clements and John Musker.

-If possible at all, The Little Mermaid statue in Copenhagen seemingly got even more fame after the premiere of the Disney film.
+If possible, The Little Mermaid statue in Copenhagen seemingly got even more fame after the premiere of the Disney film.
 It won two Academy Awards for Best Song (‘Under the Sea’) and Best Original Music Score.
-Probably, it contributed to a Disney Renaissance which made the animated films come alive again.
+Probably, it contributed to a Disney Renaissance, which brought the animated films to life again.

 As an interesting fact, The Little Mermaid is the last Disney feature film using hand-painting.
-Later films made use of a digital method to colour and combine pictures.
+Later, films used a digital method to colour and combine pictures.

 The adorable Hans Christian Andersen mermaid statue is known worldwide!
-Unarguably, the fairy tale is an absolutely unique story, and many people have have both read the renowned story and come to Copenhagen to see the spectacular mermaid statue!
+Unarguably, the fairy tale is a unique story, and many people have both read the renowned story and come to Copenhagen to see the spectacular mermaid statue!

 The statue has also been subject to the creation of copies.
-Around the world a certain number of identical little mermaid statues have been erected.
-Only visible difference is the size.
+Around the world, a certain number of identical little mermaid statues have been erected.
+The only visible difference is the size.
 The Copenhagen Little Mermaid is nearly always larger than the copies, and it definitely should be, provided the copies comply with the rules imposed by the creator.

-Copies of the nude Copenhagen Little Mermaid statue can be found for example in California, Iowa, Romania, Madrid, Seoul and South Korea.
-Worldwide at least 13 complete copies exist.
-Calgary in Canada has a half-sized copy, and the grave of the Danish-American entertainer Victor Borge features a copy as well!
+Copies of the nude Copenhagen Little Mermaid statue can be found, for example, in California, Iowa, Romania, Madrid, Seoul and South Korea.
+Worldwide, at least 13 complete copies exist.
+Calgary in Canada has a half-sized copy, and the grave of the Danish-American entertainer Victor Borge has another copy!

 A few years later, he came across the director of The Royal Theatre, Jonas Collins, who was impressed by the plays that Hans Christian Andersen wrote.
-He arranged for the young man to go to school in Slagelse and Elsinore, and made arrangements such that his education was paid for by King Frederik VI.
-Later, he was given a private tutor who saw to that Andersen prepared for the entrance examination to Copenhagen University.
+He arranged for the young man to go to school in Slagelse and Elsinore and arranged for his education to be paid for by King Frederik VI.
+Later, he got a private tutor who saw to it that Andersen prepared for the entrance examination to Copenhagen University.

 Between 1845 and 1864, Hans Christian Andersen resided in Copenhagen in the narrow house at Nyhavn No. 67.
 Today, there is a memorial plaque on this building.
-He also lived for a short period at Nyhavn No. 18 (1871-1875).
+For a short time, he also lived at Nyhavn No. 18 (1871-1875).

 Would you like to get inspiration for 3 days in Copenhagen?
 Then read Nyhavn, Tivoli Gardens, Christiania, Rosenborg… How to Spend 3 Days in Copenhagen